DrBretto/dividend-calculator-api/README.md

 - _`/api/strategy`_

-  - '\*'GET `/` Returns list of all strategies for user.
+  - \*GET `/` Returns list of all strategies for user.
 Returns array of objects.
-  - '\*'POST `/` Adds new strategy to db.
+  - \*POST `/` Adds new strategy to db.
 Returns 201 and strategy object on success.
-  - '\*'GET `/:id` Returns strategy with matching ID.
+  - \*GET `/:id` Returns strategy with matching ID.
-  - '\*'DELETE `/:id` Deletes strategy with matching ID and all related stocks.
+  - \*DELETE `/:id` Deletes strategy with matching ID and all related stocks.
 Returns empty object.

 - _`/api/stock`_

-  - '\*'GET `/` Returns list of all stocks for user.
+  - \*GET `/` Returns list of all stocks for user.
 Returns array of objects.
-  - '\*'POST `/` Adds new stock to db.
+  - \*POST `/` Adds new stock to db.
 Returns stock.
-  - '\*'GET `/:id` Returns stock with matching ID.
+  - \*GET `/:id` Returns stock with matching ID.
-  - '\*'DELETE `/:id` Deletes stock with matching ID.
+  - \*DELETE `/:id` Deletes stock with matching ID.
 Returns empty object.

 - _`/api`_
   - GET `/` Returns 'Hello, world!'